Bonjour Lucy Bee

 This is a rich intelligent book designed to capture a young reader's imagination through an interplay of many different themes held together by a pacey adventure story.
 The storyline: a very special summer holiday into which is woven a contemporary conundrum that challenges Lucy's innate New Zealand sense of justice and fair play.
 Young readers will be hoping at every turn of the page that she makes the right choices.
 The array of characters is delightful - all ages, three nationalities, various temperaments all tested by changing circumstances.
 ANN DAVID, GOODREADS

 I really enjoyed this book.
 It is about a young girl called Lucy Bee.
 Lucy was quite a girl who got bullied because of her fuzzy hair.
 She began to wonder if she was adopted because she looks different from the rest of her family.
 The story followed her as she digs up her family history.
 The story kept me guessing until the end.
 I can't wait for Anne's next book.

 EVIE PETERS, aged 11 years, KAPANUI SCHOOL

-Lucy Bee's bete noir is Neil, whose name-calling about her frizzy hair sets the 'Freakgirl' looking for evidence that she's adopted - no one else in her family has the same hair.
+Lucy Bee's bete noir is Neil, whose name-calling about her frizzy hair sets the 'Freakgirl' looking for evidence that she's adopted.
 Mindful that the boy's black eye hints at his own victimhood, Lucy researches her DNA under the guise of a school science project.
 A satisfying story of friendship and family.